assignittous/rodney/README.md

 Send me last year's income statement.

-Rodney should return an object like this:
+Rodney could return an object like this:

 ```
 {